AnimationMentor/har-replay/README.md

 har-replay
 ==========

-A small, basic tool to replay requests from multiple HTTP Archives (HARs) file for testing purposes.
+A small, basic tool to replay requests from multiple HTTP Archive (HAR) files for testing purposes.

 Installation
 ============